 White fat is the kind that collects under the skin, where it's known as subcutaneous fat.
 It also collects around organs.
 In this location it's known as visceral fat.
 Excess subcutaneous or visceral fat is dangerous.
 Fat deposited inside blood vessels is very dangerous and increases the risk of a heart attack or stroke.

 Until 2009, it was thought that brown fat was most abundant in newborn babies and small mammals.
-Very young babies are unable to shiver to keep warm and therefore need the heat produced by brown fat.
+Very young babies are unable to shiver to keep warm and therefore need the heat produced by the fat.
 Small mammals also need brown fat since they lose heat from their bodies very quickly.
 Adult humans were believed to have no or very little brown fat.
-Researchers now know that adults still have a significant amount of brown fat and that it's located in patches around the body.
+Researchers now know that adults have a significant amount of the fat and that it's located in patches around the body.

 Beige fat cells are always found within white fat.
 Like brown fat, beige fat is found in patches in various parts of the body.
 Its cells have many of the characteristics of brown fat cells, including the ability to produce heat from fat once they are activated.
 Activation by an appropriate stimulus causes changes in the cells that enable them to produce heat.

 There are some important differences between white, brown, and beige fat and their cells.
 The cells that store fat molecules are called adipocytes.

 - White fat is also known white adipose tissue or WAT.